Olical/dotfiles/README.md

 Now everything should be installed and running, just execute `update.sh` if you want to synchronise the Vim plugins.

+## Reverting Vim plugin updates

+Before the Vim plugins are updated a script is generated to revert the changes.
+So if anything goes wrong, execute `dotfiles/vim/revert.sh` to roll back to before you updated.
+This functionality is only possible because [vim-plug][] is awesome.

 ## Getting started

 Clone to `~/dotfiles`.
 Make sure you have the dependencies listed above (especially Vim and git!) then enter the newly cloned repository and execute `./install.sh`.
 That's it.